Surabaya: Modern history

 After the independence era, population growth and rapid urbanization forced Surabaya to develop towards the east and west as it is today.
-The increase in vehicles, the growth of new industries and the proliferation of housing carried out by real estate companies occupying the outskirts of the city have resulted not only traffic jams in the downtown area but also frequently in the suburbs.
-Surabaya has grown away from a relatively slum city in the late 19th century, into a metropolis in the late 20th century and in the 21st century, become one of the fastest growing metropolitan areas in Southeast Asia.
-Surabaya also managed to turn into one of the most organized metropolitan cities in Indonesia with the cleanest air quality.
+The increase in vehicles, the growth of new industries and the proliferation of housing carried out by real estate companies occupying the outskirts of the city have resulted in traffic jams not only in the downtown area but also frequently in the suburbs.
+Surabaya grew from a relative poor city in the late 19th century into a metropolis in the late 20th century, and became one of the fastest growing metropolitan areas in Southeast Asia.
+Surabaya also managed to become one of the most organized metropolitan cities in Indonesia with the cleanest air.

-On 13 May 2018, three churches in Surabaya and one apartment complex in the neighboring regency of Sidoarjo were bombed in a series of terrorist attacks initiated by Jamaah Ansharut Daulah, the Southeast Asian branch of ISIS, followed by a bombing on Surabaya Police Department HQ the following day.
+On 13 May 2018, three churches in Surabaya and one apartment complex in the neighboring regency of Sidoarjo were bombed in a series of terrorist attacks initiated by Jamaah Ansharut Daulah, the Southeast Asian branch of ISIS, followed by a bombing on Surabaya Police Department HQ the next day.
 28 people were killed, including the assailants.
-While 57 people were injured; several were in critical condition.
+57 people were injured; several of whom where in a critical condition.

 The first confirmed case of COVID-19 in East Java was in Surabaya, on 17 March 2020.
 In May 2020, Surabaya became the epicenter of the pandemic in Indonesia.

 Geography

-Topography

-Surabaya is located on the northern coast of East Java province.
-It is mostly lowlands with a river estuary of Kalimas, one of two branches of the Brantas River.
-Surabaya city borders Madura Strait in the north and east.